 - No on-prem or BYOC options, limiting use in data-sensitive or regulated environments

-- Pricing includes ingest fees, user licenses, and retention charges, making it difficult to forecast at scale
+- Pricing includes ingest fees, user licenses, and retention charges, making it difficult to scale

 Best For